nygard/class-dump/README.md

 Here is *class-dump* for non-obfuscated sources: https://github.com/Polidea/ios-class-guard-example/tree/master/SWTableViewCell-no-obfuscated.xcarchive/Headers

-How it will look when you use *iOS Class Guard*: https://github.com/Polidea/ios-class-guard-example/tree/master/SWTableViewCell-obfuscated.xcarchive/Headers
+What it will look like when you use *iOS Class Guard*: https://github.com/Polidea/ios-class-guard-example/tree/master/SWTableViewCell-obfuscated.xcarchive/Headers

 Command Line Options